lbrandtl/pui-homework-brandtyrl/final-project/README.md

 ## Generative AI Use Plan

 For this project, I think generative AI tools would be especially helpful when I need to understand how a specific library works or when I’m integrating something with an unfamiliar language.
 AI could definitely come in handy for support with these libraries, especially if there aren’t many resources available online.
-I use ChatGPT normally when it comes to generative ai tools, and I assume it will be reliable for breaking down libraries and helping me integrate them when needed.
+I use ChatGPT normally when it comes to generative AI tools, and I assume it will be reliable for breaking down libraries and helping me integrate them when needed.
 To use generative AI responsibly, I just need to make sure I’m using it as a learning aid or support tool rather than relying on it just to give me direct solutions.

 ---